alexgh75/Confronting-the-Reality-of-Climate-Change/README.md

-## Climate Change Data Analysis Project
+## Rising Temperatures: The Global Challenge of Climate Change

 ## Project structure